 The USDA National School Lunch Program standards require schools to offer students the right balance of fruits, vegetables, low-fat milk, whole grains, and protein foods.
 A student must choose at least three of the five components, and one must be a fruit or vegetable for lunch.
 A student must choose at least three of four components offered for breakfast.

 If you have any questions, contact Child Nutrition Director Mitchell Burney.
 972.924.1015

 Online Payments are Preferred

 We encourage parents to make cafeteria payments and manage meal accounts through our online system - MySchoolBucks.
 Payments take 24 hours to process.

-Cash and checks will no longer be accepted in the serving lines.
-Parents not using our online payment system must place cash or checks inside an envelope labeled with the student’s first and last name and student ID number.
+Cash is no longer be accepted in the serving lines.
+Parents not using our online payment system must place cash inside an envelope labeled with the student’s first and last name and student ID number.

 Envelopes will be picked up by cafeteria staff daily at 10 am.
 Envelopes placed in the dropbox after 10 am, will not be added to accounts until the next day.

 Positive balances are carried over to the following school year.

 Keypads have been removed from the cafeteria and replaced with barcode scanners.
 All students will be issued a badge with their name, ID number, and a bar code.
 Student ID badges must present for every transaction in the cafeteria lines.